-DD0 15 FOT: (N and address) ARCHITECT'S PRO JECT OWNER: PROJECT: (Name and address) NUMBER: ARCHITECT: CONTRACT FOR: CONTRACTOR: TO OWNER: (Name and address) CONTRACT DATED 2 SURETY: OTHER: STATI E OF: ITY OF: of ma below, the Releases or Waiver s of Lien attached hereto performers of Work, laborens or encumbrances aga or or services wledge, information and belief, except as Contractor, all Subcontractors, all suppliers who have or may have liens or serty of the Owner arising in any manner out EXCE PTIONS: SUPPORTING DOCUMENTS ATTACHED HERETO: 1.
-Contractor's Release or Waiver of Liens, conditional upon receipt of final payment.
-CONTRACTOR: (Name and address) 2.
-Separate Releases or Waive Subcontractors and materia suppliers, to the extent requ accompanied by a list there l and equipment aired by the Owner, BY: (Signature of authorized representative) (Printed name and title) Subscribed and sworn to before me on this date: Notary Public: My Commission Expires:
+ARCHITECT'S PROJECT OWNER:

+NUMBER: ARCHITECT:

+CONTRACT FOR: CONTRACTOR:

+CONTRACT DATED: SURETY:

+CONTRACT FOR:

+STATE OF: COUNTY OF:

+The undersigned hereby certifies that to the best of the undersigned's knowledge, information and belief, except as listed below, the Releases or Waivers of Lien attached hereto include the Contractor, all Subcontractors, all suppliers of materials and equipment, and all performers of Work, labor or services who have or may have liens or encumbrances or the right to assert liens or encumbrances against any property of the Owner arising in any manner out of the performance of the Contract referenced above.

+EXCEPTIONS:

+SUPPORTING DOCUMENTS ATTACHED HERETO:

+- Contractor's Release or Waiver of Liens, conditional upon receipt of final payment. - Separate Releases or Waivers of Liens from Subcontractors and material and equipment suppliers, to the extent required by the Owner, accompanied by a list thereof.

+CONTRACTOR: (Name and address)

+BY:

+(Signature of authorized representative)

+Subscribed and sworn to before me on this date:

+Notary Public: My Commission Expires:

+●AIA® Document G707TM - 1994